j-tesla/Bank_Management/README.md

 * The navigation system was created using `if` and `else` statements on the options entered.
 * No constructor was defined in `class Account{}`; a function `void InitialiseDeposit(){}` was defined instead.
 * Number of accounts is tracked by a `unsigned` type variable `accounts` by increasing it one, each time an account is created.
 * Graphical output should have been given by using certain libraries in C++.
-This code lacks in that aspect. ( I have class test to prepare. )
+This code lacks in that aspect. ( I have a class test to prepare. )